Saturday, March 19, 2016

 A view of the city skyline.
 I already feel a buildup of gunk in my throat after today.

 The walkway we came in on.
-Someone (Michael) didn't pay attention to the several obvious no bike riding signs as we came in and got himself and C scolded by a security guard.
+Someone (M) didn't pay attention to the several obvious no bike riding signs as we came in and got himself and C scolded by a security guard.
 Haha!

 Another view of the garden.
 I can only imagine what it'll look like once everything has a chance to grow and bloom!